blackaceatzworg/poli307/syllabus.md

 _Mid-term_: The mid-term exam will be given on __February 26th__.
 All material from the readings, lectures, media articles, and in-class discussions are fair game for the mid-term exam.

 _Final Exam_: The final exam will consist of a presentation of the topic you explored for your papers.
 The presentations will be given during the scheduled time for the final exam.
-You will only have 5 minutes for your presentation, so it needs to be consise and informative.
+You will only have 5 minutes for your presentation, so it needs to be concise and informative. __The final exam period is Tuesday May 5th__ from __12:00 to 3:00pm__.

 _Participation_: The participation portion of your grade is based on in--class participation, participation (attendance) in on--campus lectures/events related to environmental policy broadly defined, and class attendance.